Pico Projectors - A Summary

 Pico Projectors - The Bottom Line

-While we have identified a large number of features found on various pico projectors,it may be best to state that most of these projectors are, beyond the basics, more different, than the same, when it comes to features.
-This is likely to change with the next generations, as more features become standard to all, or at least most of them.
+While we have identified a large number of features found on various pico projectors, it may be best to state that most of these projectors are, beyond the basics, more different, than the same, when it comes to features, though that's not as true as last year's.
+This is likely to change with future generations, as more features become standard to all, or at least most of them.

 Now that I've tried to give all you readers a decent perspective on pico projectors - their strengths and limitations, I suggest you consider this: